lkk95/lkk95/README.md

 Web Dev student
 ---------------

-I did a bachelor's degree in History and German before I found my interest for Web Development.
-Now I want to become a Frontend Developer and am currently enrolled as a web dev student at neuefische.
+I did a bachelor's degree in History and German before I found my passion for Web Development.
+I graduated from a Web Development bootcamp at neuefische - School and Pool for Digital Talents in July 2022.
+Now I want to work as a Junior Frontend Developer!

 * 🌍  I'm based in Trier
 * ✉️  You can contact me at [laura.kesel@gmail.com](mailto:laura.kesel@gmail.com)